the-teacher/the_sortable_tree/README.md

 1. Mongoid NestedSet
 2. acts_as_ordered_tree
-5. Expand tree via AJAX
+5. Expand tree via AJAX (we have a prototype for it)
-4. Comments Tree gem
+4. Comments Tree gem (gem 'the_comments')
-3. gem Ancestry (???)

 ## I want to try!
 I need tests!